Azure-Samples/call-center-forecasting-accelerator/README.md

 Make sure to define these variables in your local environment or include them in your configuration settings before running the application.

-## 🔧 3.
-Context

-In today’s fast-paced service environment, forecasting for call centers is crucial.
-Leveraging a machine learning model allows the application to predict call volumes months in advance.
-This capability supports better workforce planning by informing decisions on timely hiring and staff reallocation, ensuring that enough personnel are available during peak periods.
-Moreover, early predictions enable the organization to optimize resources, prepare targeted training sessions, and implement proactive strategies, ultimately enhancing customer satisfaction and operational efficiency.

-## Use of the notebooks
+## Use of the Notebooks 🚀

-These two notebooks are designed to work together as parts of your overall forecasting solution.
-Here’s how you can use them in your workflow:
+This section guides you through the interactive notebooks provided in this project.
+These notebooks are designed to help you prepare your data, analyze trends, and deploy your forecasting model with ease.

+1. **Data Preparation & Analysis (01-data-prep-analysis-detailed.ipynb)**
+   - Load and clean your raw call center data.
+   - Aggregate daily features and compute the target variable.
+   - Visualize trends, seasonality, and data distributions.

+2. **Model Deployment & Evaluation (03-deploy-automl-forecasting-call-center-mlflow.ipynb)**
+   - Deploy the best performing machine learning model.
+   - Retrieve and evaluate forecasted call volumes.
+   - Compare predictions with historical data for insightful analysis.

+Enjoy the process and happy forecasting! 😊

+Two notebooks streamline your forecasting workflow:

-Data Preparation & Analysis Notebook (01-data-prep-analysis-detailed.ipynb):
+### Data Preparation & Analysis (01-data-prep-analysis-detailed.ipynb)
-• Data Ingestion:
-  – Load your raw CSV using MLTable so that you can track, version, and share your data asset.
+- Load raw CSV data via MLTable for tracking and versioning.
-  – Convert column types manually if needed (e.g. converting date columns to datetime).
-• Data Cleaning:
-  – Remove unneeded identifiers, duplicate rows, and unnecessary columns.
+- Clean data: convert types, remove duplicates, and drop unnecessary columns.
-  – Normalize categorical data (for example, grouping and encoding closure reasons).
-• Feature Engineering:
-  – Create new features like time_to_resolve, holiday flags, and aggregated daily call counts.
-  – Adjust the target variable by aggregating call counts over a future 30-day window using rolling windows.
-• Exploratory Analysis:
-  – Visualize trends such as daily and monthly call counts.
-  – Check for seasonality and data distribution.
-• Saving Data Assets:
+- Feature engineer: compute time_to_resolve, daily call counts, holiday flags, and a 30-day rolling target.
+- Explore: visualize trends, seasonality, and distributions.
-  – Save your processed data as MLTable assets (the “silver” layer) to be used downstream.
+- Save processed data as MLTable assets ("silver" layer) for later use.

-Model Deployment & Evaluation Notebook (03-deploy-automl-forecasting-call-center-mlflow.ipynb):
+### Model Deployment & Evaluation (03-deploy-automl-forecasting-call-center-mlflow.ipynb)
-• Connect to Azure ML Workspace & MLFlow:
+- Connect to your Azure ML Workspace and MLFlow.
-  – Set up your Azure ML workspace and establish a connection using the default Azure credentials.
-  – Retrieve the AutoML trial’s best run and its metrics via MLFlow.
+- Retrieve the best AutoML run and its metrics.
-• Model Preparation:
-  – Download the best model along with its environment and related artifacts. • Endpoint Creation & Deployment:
-  – Register the model and environment.
-  – Create a batch endpoint and deploy the model so that it can be used for batch inferencing.
+- Download, register, and deploy the model using a batch endpoint.
-• Forecast vs. Actuals Analysis:
-  – Invoke the deployed model endpoint on test data.
-  – Download the forecast results and join them with historical data.
-  – Visualize the predictions against the actual values, including plotting prediction intervals.

-Workflow Summary:
-– First, run the data preparation notebook to understand and prepare your dataset, create consistent MLTable assets, and perform feature engineering.
-– Then, use the deployment notebook to retrieve the best model from an AutoML run, deploy it using Azure ML batch endpoints, run inferencing on test data, and analyze the forecasts.

-By separating these concerns, you ensure both a robust data pipeline and a smooth model deployment process, which together support efficient forecasting and analysis.
+- Forecast: compare predictions with historical data through visual analysis.

 ## Data